 The inspiring true love story of Robin and Diana Cavendish, an adventurous couple who refuse to give up in the face of a devastating disease.
 Their heartwarming celebration of human possibility marks the directorial debut of Andy Serkis.

 Our annual celebration of the many levels and styles of dance taught and developed at William Brookes.
-From A Level students who will be presenting their own choreography, to GCSE work and dance club presentations from students of all ages, these two evenings are a wonderful showcase of the dance work which has been created this year.
-Book early!
+From A Level students who will be presenting their own choreography, to GCSE work and dance club presentations from students of all ages, these three evenings are a wonderful showcase of the dance work which has been created this year.
+This is our 15 year Anniversary!

 ‘A JOYOUS, LIFE-AFFIRMING BILLY ELLIOT’